Spectory/sql_dev/README.md

 ##### Join
 An SQL JOIN clause is used to combine rows from two or more tables, based on a common field between them.

-The most common type of join is: SQL INNER JOIN (simple join).
+The most common type of join is INNER JOIN (simple join).
 An SQL INNER JOIN returns all rows from multiple tables where the join condition is met.

 Say we have 2 tables
 Students: